moonymax/resume/README.md

 VITE_DOMAIN="" # This is the domain the website will run under PORT="" # This is the port the docker container will expose
 ```
-4. Run the webserver using `docker compose up`.

-Create a full access link at `<domain>/generate` to view the full information on the website.

 ## Technologies and Language